DECODEproject/zenroomjs/README.md

 # zenroomjs
-zenroomjs provides a javascript wasm wrapper of zenroom, a secure and small virtual machine for crypto language processing
+zenroomjs provides a javascript wrapper of zenroom, a secure and small virtual machine for crypto language processing